-To learn more about the differences between Roth and traditional IRAs and get a quick overview of eligibility and features, use the Roth or Traditional IRA Contribution Evaluator.
+To learn more about the differences between Roth and traditional IRAs and get a quick overview of eligibility and features, use the Compare Roth and Traditional IRAs.

 It's also important to note that if you are required to take a required minimum distribution (RMD) in the year you convert to a Roth IRA, you must do so before converting.

 Considerations for owners of Roth IRAs

 Distributions from a Roth IRA are qualified, and thus tax-free and penalty-free, provided that the 5-year aging requirement has been satisfied and at least one of the following conditions has been met: